Shemnei/punktf/guide/src/chapter/reference_guide/concepts/content_transformer.md

 ### LineTerminator

-The `LineTerminator` transformer replaces all occurrences of one kind of line terminator with a other one.
+The `LineTerminator` transformer replaces all occurrences of one kind of line terminator with another one.

 #### Options